jorendorff/talks/algebraic-data-types/adts.md

 ## Why do we care?

-Why is this useful?

-Let me give you three reasons.
+So what?

+I said algebraic data types are "powerful" and the lack of them in mainstream languages is "tragic".
+How can I back that up?

-1. An ADT does so much with so little code!
+1. An ADT does a ton with a little code.

     It defines types, constructors, pattern-matching syntax,
     and Haskell will even autogenerate default implementations